babashka/sci/doc/adr/0006-fused-binding-nodes/README.md

 spec-fns-2  ;; 2-arg: {clojure.core/+ -> Numbers/add, clojure.core/- -> Numbers/minus, ...}
 ```

-A `gen-specs` helper takes a mapping and an arg-accessor function, and generates
+A `gen-specs` helper takes a mapping, an arity, and an arg-accessor function,
-`condp identical?` entries.
-The `condp identical?` runs at analysis time —
+and generates `condp identical?` entries.
+The `condp identical?` runs at
-comparing `f` (the actual function object from `:sci.impl/inlined`) against
+analysis time — comparing `f` (the actual function object from
-known functions.
-Zero runtime cost; it just selects which `->Node` reify to
+`:sci.impl/inlined`) against known functions.
+Zero runtime cost; it just
-create.
+selects which `->Node` reify to create.

+Specialization is applied in the **fused** and **resolved** tiers only (where
+args are already resolved to direct array access or constants).
+For the general
+tier (expression args), the overhead of `t/eval` dispatch dominates, so
+specializing `f` gives negligible benefit — the code uses plain `(f ...)` instead.

 ### Constant arg fusing (the "resolved" path)